PannyLewis/web-sprint-challenge-advanced-react/README.md

    return <div>Hello, I am Foo Component</div>;
    }
 2. Describe the different phases of the component lifecycle.
+   There are 3 lifecycles:

+1) The Birth/Mounting Phase: this is when you set up the barebone skeleton of our app.
+You can render to see if it displays to the DOM and you can make api calls using the componentDidMount.
+2) Growth/Updating Phase: here is when you setState to change the component’s state data.
+That one calls api versus shouldComponentUpdate which stops the api call.
+3) Death/Un-mounting Phase: this is when components are removed.
+You can use componentWillUnmount to clean up.

 3. Demonstrate an understanding of class component lifecycle methods.